Simulate TPCs with bootstrap to propagate uncertainty

 TPCs using bootstrapping techniques with residual resampling, as

-suggested and implemented by rTPC
+suggested and implemented by rTPC package (see this

 vignette/article (Padfield, O’Sullivan, and